jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 <p>RDP or remote desktop protocol is what allows you to remote into the desktop of a machine.</p>

-<p>If you remote into your VM, filter on "tpc.port == 3389" (3389 is the port nubmer of RDP), you will notice a constant stream of packets since we are continuously connected the session.
-I can't show a screenshot it show my real IP address, but you get the point.</p>
+<p>If you remote into your VM, filter on "tcp.port == 3389" (3389 is the port number of RDP), you will notice a constant stream of packets since we are continuously connected to the session.
+I can't show a screenshot since it shows my real IP address, but you get the point.</p>